donedotcom/samurai-client-nodejs/GETTING_STARTED.md

 ### Making transactions

-Transactions are made using the `daimyo.Transaction` constructor and resulting transaction objects.
+Transactions are made using the `samurai.Transaction` constructor and resulting transaction objects.

 There are currenly 5 transaction types supported by Samurai: